approov/quickstart-react-native/README.md

 React Native setup iOS projects using workspaces, so when opening a React Native iOS project in xcode, always open it by selecting the `<project>.xcworkspace` and not the project.

 The `react-native-approov` commands assume that the name of the iOS workspace is also used as the project's only scheme name.
 Multiple configurations, such as `Debug` and `Release` are supported but not multiple schemes.
-PLease [contact support](#getting-additional-help) if this is a problem.
+Please [contact support](#getting-additional-help) if this is a problem.

 ### Next steps with Approov